richardeschloss/nuxt-stories/stories/en/Documentation/Fetching Data.md

 ---
 ```

-The results will be merged into a property "fetched" that will contain the responses.
-The response will also be stored in vuex so other stories can easily access it.
+The results will be merged into the component's data set.
+The response will also be stored in shared state so other stories can easily access it.

 The supported formats are:
 * text - default
 * csv
 * json
-* xml
+* xml - server side only (issues in Vite)

 The supported destinations are:
 * localStorage (alias "lS")